Durham Cathedral College: Architecture and description

 The college's northern border is formed by the cloisters of the cathedral, to the west by the River Wear, and to the east and south by the South Bailey.
 It comprises a rough rectangle, with a green at its centre.
 On the green stands the Conduit House and another water pipe.
 The latter is late 18th/early 19th century in date, but the former has 17th century origins, although it was given Gothick detailing in the mid-18th century, possibly by Sanderson Miller.
 Remodelling of the exteriors in the 18th and 19th centuries has given the college a Georgian appearance, but much of the original medieval fabric remains.
 Roberts calls it "one of the most architecturally rewarding places in the county".
 Many of the buildings now occupied as houses had their origins as ancillary support buildings for the medieval priory.
 Examples include Nos.
 1 and 2, originally a storage building; No. 4, which began its life as a threshing barn; No. 7, which formed part of the granary; and No. 15 which was originally the infirmary.
 The deanery also had an earlier existence as a medieval ecclesiastical court.
 It now forms the largest official residence in the Church of England, excluding episcopal palaces.
 In 1974, a series of "highly important" murals were uncovered at the deanery, depicting the Joys of the Virgin.

 Listing designations

 Most of the buildings which form the college have historic listing designations.
-Those listed at the highest grade, Grade I, include: the gatehouse, the deanery, the priory kitchen, the main block of the Choristers School, No.8, and Nos.
-12-15.
-Buildings listed at the next highest grade, Grade II*, include: the secondary block of the Choristers School, and four houses; No. 6, No. 7, No. 16 and No. 16A.
+Those listed at the highest grade, Grade I, include: the gatehouse, the deanery, the priory kitchen, the main block of the Chorister School, No.8, Nos.
+12-15, and the former prison and stables to the north of No.15.
+Buildings listed at the next highest grade, Grade II*, include: the secondary block of the Chorister School, and four houses; No. 6, No. 7, No. 16 and No. 16A.

 19 structures are listed Grade II: a number of ancillary buildings; four energy/water supply features including the Conduit House; the office of the Chapter Clerk; and the university Department of Palaeography; and ten houses, or walls or gates associated with them.